The Dragon Institute | Wing Chun Online

 The REAL Ip Man Story

 The Real Ip Man, aka Yip Man, was born the third of four children to Yip Oi-dor and Wu Shui on 1 October 1893.
 He grew up in a wealthy family in Foshan, Guangdong in his early life.
-Ip Man began training in Wing Chun at the age of 12, under Chan Wah-shun.
+Ip Man began to learn Wing Chun at the age of 12, under Chan Wah-shun.
 Chan was a 57 year old man at that point, and Ip Man would be his 16th and last student.
 Ip Man only received three years of training from Chan before he suffered a mild stroke in 1909 and wound up retiring to his village.
 Chan’s second eldest student, Ng Chung-sok, was tasked with continuing Ip Man’s training, and it was Ng Chung-sok who taught most of the skills and techniques that Ip Man would go on to use.
 At age 16, Ip Man moved to Hong Kong, where one could say a little twist of fate occurred.
 Ip Man is said to have met a man named Leung Bik, who requested a friendly sparring match with Ip Man.
-Leung Bik soundly defeated Ip Man, but he highly praised Ip Man’s Kung Fu abilities.
+Leung Bik soundly defeated Ip Man, but he highly praised Ip Man’s Wing Chun techniques.
 The twist, however, comes from the fact that Leung Bik was the son of Leung Jan, the man who trained Chan Wah-shun.

 Who trained Ip Man?

 Ip Man had a few different instructors in Wing Chun, however, Chan Wah-shun is who is officially recognized as the instructor of Ip Man.
 Chan Wah-shun was also known as “Moneychanger Wah,” due to his owning a coin changing stall.
-He was known to have an exceptionally strong grip, due to his carrying around heavy loads of coins around town every day.
+He was known to have an exceptionally strong grip, due to carrying around heavy loads of coins around town every day.
 His instructor, Leung Jan, owned a medical clinic next to his coin changing business.
 At age 25, Chan Wah-shun began training in Wing Chun, and would go on to become one of Leung Jan’s most prized students.
 Chan Wah-shun would be given the nickname, “Bull” for winning many challenge fights.

 The Real Story of Ip Man and Bruce Lee